-My recent work, constructs feminine or domestic objects from unlikely and often distinctly masculine materials.
-Use of well known iconography and archetypal symbology address some fundamental relationships, roles, expectations and power structures that exist for women.
-This work investigates the dichotomies, paradoxes and incongruities of being female.
-It investigates a familiar subject matter within the contemporary context of the 21st century.
+Much of my work, through the use of, well-known iconography and archetypal symbology, explores and asks questions about some fundamental relationships, roles, expectations and power structures that exist for women.
+And investigates a familiar subject matter within the contemporary context of the 21st century.

 My most recent work approaches feminism and domesticity by recontextualizing the tools and imagery that define household labor and female identity.
 By engaging directly with the everyday objects that shape the feminine – jewelry, dolls, domestic appliances, I seek to infuse both scathing critique and sly humor into my body of work that examines what it means to be a woman and how the things that define womanhood contain at once liberating power and crippling weight.

 “What a long, strange trip it’s been”, to quote the Grateful Dead.
 Thanks for sharing a little of my journey.

 Executive Director - Main Street & Downtown Development Authority, Stone Mountain, GA , 2011-2013